jared-richard-clarke/student/julia/notes/types.md

 - Cannot be instantiated.
 - Serve only as nodes in the type graph, describing sets of related concrete types.
 - Form the conceptual hierarchy that makes Julia's type system more than a collection of object implementations.
 - `Any` is the supertype for all object instances.
 - No object is an instance of `Union{}`.
 All types are its supertype.
+- Provides default implementations for concrete types.
+- Allows programmers to write generic functions that can later be used as the default method by many combinations of concrete types.

 ### Syntax